RedisMPX/go-mpx/README.md

 ## Status
 Main functionality completed.
 No unit tests have been written as the real source of complexity is how goroutines and concurrency mix with network I/O etc.
-So instead of wasting effort mostly useless unit tests, I aim to write a fuzzer for that purpose.
+So instead of wasting effort with mostly useless unit tests, I aim to write a fuzzer for that purpose.

 ## Features
 - Simple channel subscriptions